eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Installing Eclipse Cyclone DDS
 ==============================
-Eclipse Cyclone DDS is a very performant and robust OMG-compliant Data Distribution Service (DDS) implementation.
+Eclipse Cyclone DDS is a performant and robust OMG-compliant Data Distribution Service (DDS) implementation.
 Cyclone DDS core is implemented in C and provides C-APIs to applications.
 Through its Cyclonedds-cxx package, the ISO/IEC C++ 2003 language binding is